igorfv/igorfv/README.md

 ### Hi there 👋
-I write JavaScript for living and sometimes for fun./ Here are some of my projects:
+I write JavaScript for living and sometimes for fun.
+Here are some of my projects:

 #### OpenSource